Morpheus the Righteous Teacher

 Of course, that’s only part of the Merovingian’s problem.
 We explore the rest on his profile page.

 Morpheus went to the other extreme.
 This is sometimes the case with someone who must focus all energy on the mission they’ve been given, forgoing personal desires.
-For instance, in the Bible, Moses sent his wife Zippora to live with her family so he could devote himself totally to his mission.
+For instance, in the Biblical narrative, Moses sent his wife Zippora to live with her family so he could devote himself totally to his mission.

 Trinity: “She (Niobi) used to be with Morpheus.
 Now she’s with Lock.”